Whig Party (United States): Whig thought

 Historian Frank Towers writes that "Democrats stood for the 'sovereignty of the people' as expressed in popular demonstrations, constitutional conventions, and majority rule as a general principle of governing, whereas Whigs advocated the rule of law, written and unchanging constitutions, and protections for minority interests against majority tyranny."
-Historian Daniel Walker Howe argues the Whigs were modernizers, "who attached a great deal of importance to protecting property, maintaining social order, and preserving a distinct cultural heritage, three characteristic conservative concerns".
-The Whigs themselves adopted the word "conservative", which they associated with "'law and order', social caution, and moral restraint".
-Political scientists John H. Aldrich and John D. Griffin note that the labeling of Whig ideology as conservative is "somewhat [counterintuitive] for those who associate a small role for government rather than a pro-business orientation with conservatism".
-Others, like historian Joseph W. Pearson, note that the Whigs were "essentially middle class."
+Historian Daniel Walker Howe describes the Whigs as modernizers who also emphasized property, social order and cultural continuity.
+Whigs sometimes called themselves "conservative", associating the term with law and order, social caution and moral restraint.
+Political scientists John H. Aldrich and John D. Griffin caution that this classification can appear counterintuitive when modern conservatism is defined chiefly by support for limited government, since Whigs favored an active governmental role in economic development.
+Joseph W. Pearson, meanwhile, emphasizes the party's relationship to an emerging middle-class political culture rather than treating it as the representative of only one economic class.

 Historian John Ashworth writes that the two parties were polarized on essential questions of economic development, describing their competition as a "clash of democracy with capitalism".
 Whigs held that the government had a duty to promote economic prosperity for the people, especially during economic downturns.
 The Whigs further believed that individual regions of the country lacked the capital necessary for economic growth; thus, the federal government should subsidize large infrastructure projects and promote policies to facilitate the operations of banks and corporations.

-Democrats, by contrast, argued that government action would inevitably favor the privileged few; thus, Democrats held that government should intervene in the economy as little as possible, especially at the federal level.
-Gregory Bowen notes that the two parties were polar opposite and highly ideological: "At the heart of Democratic ideology was a militant egalitarianism [for white men], which contrasted sharply with the Whigs' support for equality of opportunity to produce a meritocratic society."
-Democrats glorified individualism while Whigs said it was a dangerous impulse that must be subordinated to the greater good of an organic society; they called for individuals to restrain themselves and focus on doing their duty.
+Democrats, by contrast, were generally more suspicious of chartered corporations, paper-money banking and federal economic-development programs, which they argued granted privileges to politically connected interests.
+This contrast did not amount to Democratic opposition to all market activity; Democrats participated fully in the market economy but generally preferred less direct federal promotion of it.
+Both parties invoked equality and republican self-government, but defined those ideas differently.
+Jacksonian Democrats emphasized the political equality and independence of white men; that language coexisted with the exclusion of women and most Black Americans from political rights and with the party's accommodation or defense of slavery.
+Whigs placed greater emphasis on ordered liberty, self-discipline, economic opportunity and institutions intended to restrain transient majorities.

-Howe characterizes the Whigs' anti-individualism as an "Aristotlean" desire to perfect human nature by subordinating animal impulses to reason and self-control.
-Historian John Burt expands on Howe's argument, noting that Whigs "saw unmediated expressions of popular will in roughly the same way as they saw unmediated compulsions of appetite...[a]s a person driven by appetites is not free but the slave of the body, so a polity driven by popular will is not free but the slave of whatever urgencies drive King Numbers".
+Howe characterizes the Whigs' anti-individualism as an "Aristotelian" desire to perfect human nature by subordinating animal impulses to reason and self-control.
+Historian John Burt expands on Howe's argument, noting that Whigs "saw unmediated expressions of popular will in roughly the same way as they saw unmediated compulsions of appetite ... [a]s a person driven by appetites is not free but the slave of the body, so a polity driven by popular will is not free but the slave of whatever urgencies drive King Numbers".
 The Whigs opposed President Jackson because they saw him as a demagogue recklessly exploiting the will of the majority, and they supported a strong Congress as a means of restraining that will within the bounds of a stable, constitutional framework.